wikideenu/comsc165_finalProject/README.md

 Managers have the ability to edit topping options available on the menu.
 Customers have the option to create, edit, delete, and purchase orders.

 Getting Started:
-  Download project repo into local directory open Makefile.mak
+  Option 1.
+Download project repo into local directory, open Makefile.mak Option 2.
+Download PizzaOrder.cpp, create new project in visual studio, add PizzaOrder.cpp to project and run.